-When I first started to trade, I kept hearing the term candlestick charts, but I was not sure what a candlestick was.
-Candlestick charts are another form of technical analysis.
-Professional traders know that candlestick charts have special powers that will bring endless profits into their trading account.
-The truth of the matter is that a bar chart has the same information as a candlestick chart.
-For the record, I use candlestick charts in my Stock, Forex, and Futures day trading and swing trading
+Candlestick Chart for Beginners is a blog post for, you guessed it, helping beginners learn how to read a candlestick chart.
+When I first started to trade, I kept hearing the term candlestick charts.
+However, like many beginners, I had no idea what a candlestick was.
+I soon learned though, that candlestick charts are another form of technical analysis and professional traders know that candlestick charts have special powers that bring endless profits into their trading accounts.
+The truth of the matter is that a candlestick chart has the same information as a bar chart.
+But, for the record, I now use candlestick charts in my stock, Forex, and Futures day trading and swing trading.

 How To Read A Candlestick Chart

-The way to read a candlestick chart is simple, and there are only four data points displayed.
-The four data points are the Open, Close, High, and Low.
-The Same four data points that make up a candlestick chart are the same four data points that make up a bar chart.
-The only difference is the look of the trader’s chart.
+The way to read a candlestick chart is simple.
+There are only four data points displayed.
+The four data points are the Open, Close, High and Low.
+These four data points that make up a candlestick chart are the same four data points that make up a bar chart.
+The only difference between the candlestick chart and the bar chart is the look of the individual trader’s chart.

 Three Basic Types Of Candlesticks That Make Up A Candlestick Chart

-Below you will be able to see illustrations of the Three basic candlestick types.
-The three types of candles.
-The first kind of candle would be the bullish candlestick, an example of a bullish candle would be when the close is higher than the close.
-The green candlestick below is an excellent example of a bullish candlestick, the black wicks at each end of the candle represent the high and low of the period.
-Timeframes, such as 1 Minute, 5 minute or 60 minutes, etc. define a period.
+The first kind of candlestick that I’m going to explain is the bullish candle.
+An example of a bullish candle would be when the close is higher than the open.
+The green candlestick below is an excellent example of a bullish candlestick.
+The black wicks at each end of the candle represent the high and low of the period.
+Timeframes, such as one minute, five minutes and sixty minutes, etc. define a period.
 A range or customer bar type can also determine a period.